mraheem25/DevOps-Learning-Bash/Introduction to Bash Scripting.md

   - `chmod +x script_name.sh`
 - To run the script the following commands can be used `bash`, `sh`, `./`
   - `./script_name.sh`

+## Comments
+**Comments are used for the following reasons; imrpoving readability; fostering collaboration within the team and ensuring the purpose of the script remain eveident throughout its lifecycle.
+Comments are not an output of the file and will not be printed when the script is run**

+There are two types of comments
+- Single
+  - `#Prints greeting to the console`
+- Multiline
+  - `: '`\
+  `Block of text explaining code`\
+  `'`